seahorse-is-bored/PowerPoint_Anki_Macro-Addon/README.md

 To import into anki go to tools -> Import from PowerPoint

+quotes of any sort don't work as VBA print function gets confused, but html tags do, so if you want to create a multiline card replace the newlines with `<br>` and you'll be sorted when the cards are imported into anki

 **Macro**
 You need to add this to your PowerPoint file when you save it locally, or you can make a template or something - all it does is export the notes and the file path to a location called ~/.anki-PPT